uds-lsv/human/README.md

 ## Adding data
 To add a file with data, start the server, log in with your admin account, and go to "Data Console".
 There you can upload the file.
-Be sure that it is a tab separated file with the three columns "content", "context" and "meta" When you want to display files you can use "Upload Folder" in "Data Console" and then upload a file with ```<folder-name>/<file-name>``` in the content fields for every file in the folder.
+Be sure that it is a tab separated file with the three columns "content", "context" and "meta".

+When you want to display files you can use "Upload Folder" in "Data Console" and then upload a file with ```<folder-name>/<file-name>``` in the content fields for every file in the folder.

 # Try our Examples!